nus-cs2113-AY1920S2/duke/docs/README.md

 # Using duke task manager

+Duke BAPE is a task manager built specially for you to store your daily task.
+With export function built-in, you will be able to transfer all your task easily between machines.

 **Starting Up**
 * Install `Java 11 or higher` in your computer
 * Download the most updated `duke.jar` from release page.
 Current version : `Duke v1.5`